 For the past 25 years, she has focused on the development, implementation, and evaluation of social service and health programs that serve individuals, families and communities affected by incarceration and reentry.
 Through her work at The Bridging Group, Ms. Kramer develops and conducts evaluation studies, training, technical assistance and capacity building services for governmental, non-governmental organizations and research/academic institutions working in correctional facilities or in community reentry throughout the United States and globally with projects in Haiti, Kazakhstan, Kenya, Kyrgyzstan, Russia, Tajikistan, Ukraine, and Uzbekistan.
-In addition, she serves as Statewide Director for the California Reentry Council Network, on the Steering Committees for the Alameda County Children of Incarcerated Parents Partnership and the San Francisco Children of Incarcerated Parents Partnership, and as a member of the Subcommittee on Assessment and Connections for the San Francisco County Re-entry Council.
+In addition, she serves as Statewide Director for the California Reentry Council Network, and on the Steering Committees for the Alameda County Children of Incarcerated Parents Partnership and the San Francisco Children of Incarcerated Parents Partnership.
 Ms. Kramer also currently serves on the Executive Editorial Board as a Criminal Justice Expert for the Journal of Clinical Research in HIV/AIDS and Prevention.
 Previously, Ms. Kramer served as a Criminal Justice Expert for the National Working Group and Planning Committee for the Office of Women’s Health, US Dept of Health and Human Services and as the Associate Director for Centerforce.

 Clinical Supervisor | A Better Way